 You can choose 1 of 4 options.
 We chose the the Garden of Allah premium trip which takes about 1 hour.
 Believe me, you will get so much bang for your buck – this trip is not just about glaciers.
 The Precision Helicopter departs from the Hokitika Gorge, about 35 kms from Hokitika township.
 The actual helicopter was brought over from the States after a complete revamp and it is a beautiful, smooth machine.
 You will get so incredibly close to a number of glaciers.
 There is nothing quite like soaring through these majestic alps.
 Being part of this untouched wilderness is pure magic!

-Before heading out to areas named The Garden of Eden and The Garden of Allah, we landed on the snow.
-You can never be quite the same after landing on a pristine snowfield.
+Before heading out to areas named The Garden of Eden and The Garden of Allah, you will see some beautiful mountains.
+You can never be quite the same after flying among pristine snowfields.
 And that is because the only footprints you will see here, will be your own.
-It is worth noting that Matt is pretty flexible when it comes to tailoring a trip to your requirements Here we are with Chief Pilot, Matt Newton and his daughter.
-What a way to celebrate an untouched New Zealand wilderness!
+It is worth noting that Matt is pretty flexible when it comes to tailoring a trip to your requirements There really is no better way to celebrate this untouched New Zealand wilderness!

 Where to stay in Hokitika

 In the very heart of the Hokitika township, we discovered some very funky and stylish apartments.
 In fact, the Hokitika Fire Station Apartments had only just opened a few days before our stay here.
 I can tell you, there is a lot clever styling and attention to history that has made these apartments just a little bit different and unique.
 Each apartment is named after a Fire Chief from a bygone era – that adds a nice touch.